maheshkvemuri/maheshkvemuri/README.md

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ host file is updated with machine ip-address to make the Ansible run the playbook on a specific machine. ipaddress is added in the hosts file under different sections as [webservers] and [elk] to specify the type of vm's.
 By specifying the type of vm's the playbook to install in 'hosts' section of playbook.
-In the install-elk.yml playbook, hosts: elk  specifiy the playbook to intstall elk on elk server and in filebeat-playbook.yml, hosts:webservers  specify the playbook to install filebeat on webservers that are listed in hosts file.
+In the install-elk.yml playbook, 'hosts: elk' specifiy the playbook to intstall elk on elk server and in filebeat-playbook.yml, 'hosts:webservers' specify the playbook to install filebeat on webservers that are listed in hosts file.

-- _Which URL do you navigate to in order to check that the ELK server is running?_ http://[ELK-Server-VM-public-ip]:5601/app/kibana http://20.37.38.19:5601/app/kibana
+- _Which URL do you navigate to in order to check that the ELK server is running?_

+http://[ELK-Server-VM-public-ip]:5601/app/kibana

+http://20.37.38.19:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

+root@e52defb05812:~# ansible-playbook install-elk.yml

+root@e52defb05812:~# ansible-playbook install-elk.yml

+root@e52defb05812:~# ansible-playbook filebeat-playbook.yml

+root@e52defb05812:~# ansible-playbook metricbeat-playbook.yml